Borislav Pekić: Exile and further work

-During the 1980s Pekić created something entirely new.
+During the 1980s, Pekić created something entirely new.
 He had been collecting material for a book about the lost island of Atlantis, with the intention to give “a new, although poetical, explanation of the roots, development, and the end of our civilization”.
 Despite the classical sources that inspired his anthropological interests, Pekić decided to project his new vision into the future and thus avoid the restrictions of the ‘historical models’, which he had inevitably had to confront in his earlier remakes of ancient myths.
 The result was three novels: Besnilo ("Rabies", 1983), Atlantida ("Atlantis", 1988) and 1999 (1984).
 The novel Rabies together with The Golden Fleece and The Years the Locusts Have Devoured, were selected by readers as the best novels in the years from 1982 to 1991.
 All of them were reprinted numerous times in Serbia.
 Rabies was published in Spanish in 1988, and Hungarian in 1994, and Atlantis in Czech in 1989.
 For Atlantis Pekić won the ‘Croatian Goran’ award in 1988.
 At the end of 1984 Pekić's twelve volume Selected Works appeared, winning him an award from the Union of Serbian Writers.

-Godine koje su pojeli skakavci ("The Years the Locusts Have Devoured", in three volumes) was published between 1987 and 1990.
+Godine koje su pojeli skakavci ("The Years Devoured by Locusts", in three volumes) was published between 1987 and 1990.
 Two parts of the 1st volume were translated into English and published in literary magazines.
-These are Pekić’s memoirs with an account of the post-war days and the life and persecutions of the bourgeoisie under the communist rule.
+These are Pekić's memoirs with an account of the post-war days and the life and persecutions of the bourgeoisie under the communist rule.
 The account is not purely autobiographical in the classical sense, since Pekić also deals with life in general in Yugoslavia after the Second World War.
 He depicts prison life as a unique civilization and the civilization of ‘freedom’ as a special kind of prison.
 This trilogy was selected as the best memoir and received the ‘Miloš Crnjanski’ award.

 The gothic stories Novi Jerusalim ("The New Jerusalem") were published in 1989, and Pekić accepted the Majska Rukovanja award in Montenegro in 1990 for his literary and cultural achievements.
 Two stories from the book were published in French, English and Ukrainian in different anthologies.
 'Covek koji je jeo smrt' ("The man who ate death") from Novi Jerusalim ("The New Jerusalem") was translated into French in 2005, and won the French "Book Of The Day" award the same year.